s0l1tary/IM3180-Project/README.md

 pip install django
 ```

-- to run the server
+- to run the server (ensure that you are in mysite folder)
 ```
 python manage.py runserver
 ```